slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On networking

 Don't isolate yourself.
 Who you know and whether they like you will determine what opportunities you get.
+Make networking an [habit](chapter_1_self.md#on-habits-and-systems) - your personality type is not an excuse.

+> *'The enemy of excellence is isolation.'*

 > *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.'*